grokthis/ucisc/docs/10_Common_Devices.md

 become available immediately in the banked address space, depending on the hardware.

 * 0x6 (LSW) to 0x7 (MSW) - 32-bit maximum block address, read only
-* 0x8 - Extended remote bank block address, read/write
+* 0x8 - MSB of selected block address, read/write
 * 0x9 to 0x0F - manufacturer specific

 If the block device has more than 2^16 blocks, (word at 0x7 is non-zero) then 0x8 can